 Before The Silence of the Lambs scooped the Oscar’s Big Five, One Flew Over the Cuckoo’s Nest was the last film to achieve such a laudable feat.
 Forman’s reworking of Ken Kesey’s anti-authoritarian book is a stunning piece of cinema.
 Kesey claimed to have hated it, despite never allegedly never seeing it.
 Whatever, the film is hypnotic from beginning to end.

 Director: John Huston

-By the time first-time director came to bring Hammett’s hard boiled classic to the screen, it had already been adapted two times.
+By the time first-time director Huston came to bring Hammett’s hard boiled classic to the screen, it had already been adapted twice.
 This version is the one that is remembered to this day, though.
 Humphrey Bogart’s portrayal of the morally ambiguous private detective Sam Spade set in stone the idea of the enigmatic investigator, while the wise-crackin’ dialogue and iconic cinematography live on in the films of Tarantino, Scorsese et al.

 Requiem For A Dream (Hubert Selby, Jr)

 Both Selby, Jr’s novel and Aronfsky’s superb adaptation of it highlight the unending fallacy of the American Dream.
 The backdrop to these unattainable dreams is heroin addiction, and while the novel is perhaps harder hitting than the film, the latter’s dreamy, opiate-like quality makes it similarly absorbing.